 LOCALVERSION "-cs4118" -> "-abc1234"

-You should use your UNI as the local version for all modified kernels you build for this course from now on.
+From now on, you should use your UNI as the local version for all modified kernels you build for this course.

 You are now ready to add system calls to your kernel.

-LKD Chapter 5: you must read this to understand how adding a system call works in general.
-Unfortunately, some of the steps described in the LKD book have changed since the book was written.
+LKD Chapter 5: You must read this to understand how adding a system call works in general.
+Unfortunately, some of the steps described in LKD have changed since the book was written.

-What’s Available to Your Module, What Isn’t: In part 4, you will convert your syscall implementation into a kernel module.
-In order to minimize the amount of modifications you’ll need to make, you should ensure that your syscall implementation only uses symbols that will also be available in a kernel module.
+What’s Available to Your Module, What Isn’t: In part 3, you will convert your syscall implementation into a kernel module.
+In order to minimize the amount of modifications you’ll need to make, you should ensure that your syscall implementation only uses symbols that are also available to a kernel module.

 The following documentation from the Linux kernel source tree describes how to